 Cost of Ownership

 It's not easy to cut back the weight of a modern family hatchback in a market where buyers want their cars to be safer and more heavily equipped.
-Yet thanks to the installation of the Volkswagen Group's MQB platform, this SEAT manages to be up to 100kgs lighter than its immediate predecessor.
-On top of that, it boasts a range of engines that are said to be on average 22% more fuel and emissions-efficient than those in the second generation Leon range.
-This is chiefly thanks to the standard installation of a Start/Stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights.
+Yet thanks to the use of the Volkswagen Group's MQB platform, this SEAT manages to be very competitive in this regard.
+There's also a Start/Stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights.
 Plus an Energy Recovery system that stores brake energy usually lost as heat and uses it to help power the car's electrical systems, ultimately preserving fuel.
 All part of what SEAT calls 'Ecomotive technology'.
-The 2.0 TDI 150PS variant we tried manages 68.9mpg on the combined cycle and 106g/km of CO2.
-Don't automatically tick the box for a TDI diesel Leon though until you've properly considered the petrol proposition.
-For the 1.4 TSI, the figures are 54.3mpg and 119g/km.
-And for the 1.8 TSI, you can expect 47.1mpg and 139g/km.
+The 2.0 TDI 184PS variant manages 62.8mpg on the combined cycle and 121g/km of CO2 in ST estate form.
+Or 67.3mg and 112g/km in 150PS 2.0 TDI guise.
+Don't automatically tick the box for a TDI diesel Leon FR though until you've properly considered the petrol proposition.
+For the 1.8 TSI, the figures are 47.1mpg and 138g/km.
 Bear in mind that if you go for an 'FR' specification Leon, then your car with come with a 'Drive Profile' system incorporating an 'Eco' mode.
 This helps you maximise your running cost returns by trimming the air conditioning back, indicating the best gear change points and prompting a coasting mode on the motorway when a DSG gearbox is fitted.

-The third generation SEAT Leon looks a very promising package indeed.
+This improved third generation SEAT Leon looks a very promising package indeed.
 Better looking than before, classier inside and out, with super-efficient engines and the retention of its sporting appeal in FR form, it's exactly the car the Spanish brand needs to resurrect its fortunes in this sector.
-With the old Leon, this was a car that you'd recommend with caveats.
+With some previous Leon models, this was a car that you'd recommend with caveats.
 Something like : 'It's a good car but the interior's a weak point.
 You need to avoid some of the older diesel engines.
 And the driver technology is a bit behind the times'.
 None of that now.
 This time round, SEAT has surgically excised each of these reasons for passing the Leon over.
 We're excited, especially by this car in FR guise.
 If you're looking to buy a family hatchback with a bit of a spark to it, you should be too.